 The definitions used in this table are exactly in line with the definitions in the Energy Balance table; supply, transformation and consumption.
 That table does not contain a breakdown by sector (excluding final energy consumption), but it does provide information about imports, exports and bunkering and also provides more detail about the energy commodities.

 Status of the figures:

-Figures up to and including 2019 are definite.
-Figures of 2020 are revised provisional.
+Figures up to and including 2020 are definite.
+Figures for 2021 are revised provisional.